rubenatello/dignov2/README.md

 Backend
 Django: The core of our backend.
 Chosen for its "batteries-included" philosophy, making it quick to develop and easy to scale.
 Its robust admin panel is a perfect foundation for our internal dashboard.
 SQLite (Development): A simple, file-based database for local development, allowing for quick setup without external dependencies.
-Quill.js or similar rich-text editor: For the article writer and editor.
-This is a crucial component that will provide a robust WYSIWYG (What You See Is What You Get) experience with features like:
+Custom Rich Text Editor: A fully custom-built editor using native browser APIs for the Studio article writer.
+This provides a robust WYSIWYG (What You See Is What You Get) experience with features like:
-Draft saving
+Draft saving and autosave
-Undo/redo functionality
+Undo/redo functionality with keyboard shortcuts
-Version history
+Rich text formatting (headings, bold, italic, underline, lists) Link insertion and text alignment
-Image and link embedding
+Perfect React 19 and Next.js 15 compatibility
-Collaboration tools (if required in a later phase) Stripe (or similar): For managing user subscriptions securely.
+Zero external dependencies for maximum stability Stripe (or similar): For managing user subscriptions securely.
 Google Analytics API (or similar): For fetching and displaying website performance data within the admin dashboard.
 Folder Structure (Proposed)